Myofascial Release Therapy

 - Pain from any parts of the body such as headache or back pain

-The mechanics of MFR will cause soreness as inflammatory response in the system.
+The mechanics of MFR will cause soreness as an inflammatory response in the system.
 It should be remembered that soreness is a normal response of the body to change.

 MFR therapy is a safe and super effective technique that involves manipulating the fascia and myofascial so that physical and energetic constrictions can be released and open areas that might be feeling stuck or resistant to any change.